BehyadZed/Behyad-Zarnaghi.github.io/_teaching/2016-spring-teaching-2.md

 ---

 #### Under supervision of Prof.Abbas Rastgo
-Performing my first academic teaching experience, I was resposible for coordinated grading, feedback and assessment.
+ I was resposible for coordinated grading, feedback and assessment.
+Moreover, responsible for developing educational contents on how to work with ADAMS software and python coding for dynamic and static analysis of single DOF mechanisms.